wp-plugins/nextgen-facebook/readme.txt

 **Images and Videos**

-NGFB Open Graph+ detects and uses all images - associated or included in your Post or Page content - including WordPress Media Library image galleries and embedded videos from YouTube, Vimeo, and Wistia (including their preview images).
+NGFB Open Graph+ detects and uses all images - associated or included in your Post or Page content - including WordPress Media Library image galleries and embedded videos from Slideshare, Vimeo, Wistia, and Youtube (including their preview images).
 WordPress Media Library images (and NextGEN Gallery in the Pro version) are resized and provided according to their intended audience (Facebook, Twitter, Pinterest, etc).

 NGFB Open Graph+ (Pro version) also includes support for [JetPack Photon](http://jetpack.me/support/photon/) and [NextGEN Gallery v1 and v2](http://wordpress.org/plugins/nextgen-gallery/) albums, galleries and images (shortcodes, image tags, album / gallery preview images, etc.).